Welcome To OneAmerica Funds

 Overall, financial markets have absorbed a number of headwinds remarkably well.
 Weak domestic economic data, the divergence of US monetary policy from that of other developed countries, the collapse of commodities prices and a much stronger US dollar all create challenges for US companies.
 Overall though, risk assets have been well supported by this environment of global monetary policy accommodation.
 While stock performance so far in 2015 has been lackluster relative to recent years, this is not surprising.
 Given the last few years of strong performance of risk assets, it makes sense that markets “take a pause to catch their breath” in early 2015.

 OneAmerica Funds, Inc. is comprised of five portfolios, each with a different directive.
 The Value Portfolio is an equity portfolio utilizing a multicap, value approach.
 The investment objectives of the Money Market Portfolio are to provide current income, preserve assets and maintain liquidity.
 The Investment Grade Bond Portfolio focuses primarily on intermediate investment grade bonds.
 The Asset Director Portfolio is a managed portfolio investing in stocks, bonds and cash based on our outlook for these various asset classes.
 And finally, the Socially Responsive Portfolio typically invests in financially strong companies that also adhere to specific moral beliefs.

-Performance numbers for the OneAmerica portfolios are net of investment advisory fees and other expenses paid by each portfolio, but do not reflect specified contract, mortality and expense risk charges.
+Performance numbers for the OneAmerica portfolios are net of investment advisory fees and other expenses paid by each portfolio, but do not reflect specified contract charges and mortality and expense risk charges.

-As always, I am grateful for the confidence you have placed in us and by continuing to invest in OneAmerica Funds, Inc.
+As always, I am grateful for the confidence you have placed in us and for continuing to invest in OneAmerica Funds, Inc.